 An illness that occurs in employees who have been exposed to hazards whilst at work e.g. asthma, dermatitis, asbestosis, silicosis, hand-arm vibration syndrome.

 P to Z - Health and Safety Definitions

 A legally required statement of a company strategy, consisting of their objectives to attain a safe working environment, their responsibilities, and the arrangements for implementing the strategy and achieving their aims.

 The regular maintenance of work equipment to reduce the risk of failure.

 A formal notice that is issued by an authorising health and safety body on discovery of a breach of statute that has the potential to cause an accident or injury.
 A Prohibition Notice commonly follows a serious accident, with the aim of preventing the hazard from developing or to put a stop to it if it is already in motion.

-An examination of the potential risks in the workplace, with the aim of assessing whether enough precautions have been put in place to prevent harm.
-A risk assessment focuses on the relationship between the worker, the work being carried out, the equipment being used and the conditions of the working environment.
+An examination of the potential risks in the workplace, with the aim of determining whether reasonably precautions have been put in place to prevent harm to people who may be affected.

 Routes of Entry